 - Two joysticks protruded from its control panel, one yellow and one blue.
 I couldn’t help but grin as I read the name on the game’s backlit marquee: JOUST.
 Williams Electronics, 1982.
 Was there a better game than joust?
 A beast of a game.

-- “I’m not crazy about reality, but it’s still the only place to get a decent meal.” —Groucho Marks This quote was prominent in the movie.
-I was a bit surprised of its origin.
+- “I’m not crazy about reality, but it’s still the only place to get a decent meal.” —Groucho Marks.
+This quote was prominent in the movie.
+I was a bit surprised by its origin.